lambdaclass/concrete/ROADMAP.md

 Bytes::with_mut_slice<R, cap C>(&mut self, f: fn(&mut MutSlice<u8>) with(C) -> R) with(C) -> R
 ```

+**Confirmed prerequisite (2026-07-25): derived callable capability
+inference.** Capability checking fails closed today, but a callback reached
+through a struct field, array element, or call result cannot be passed to a
+`cap C` parameter even though its function type carries the exact capability
+set.
+It is rejected as E0220; bare function identifiers and locals infer and
+enforce their capabilities correctly.
+This is not an escalation hole, but it
+blocks the API above.
+R-0016 must make `cap C` unify from any checked function
+value origin, diagnose a genuinely underconstrained variable with
+`.cannotInferCapVariable`, and retain E0240 when the caller lacks the inferred
+authority.
+Gate direct/local/field/array/call-result callbacks, exact cap-set
+preservation, and a mutation that widens or erases the inferred set.

 `Slice`/`MutSlice` are private-field, non-Copy view tokens; the callback receives
 only a second-class reference to the token, not an owned pointer pair it can
 return.
 This adds no user-visible lifetime or region syntax.
 The callback scope